David Ritch

-David Ritch, OBE, JP (born 1951) is a prominent Cayman Islands attorney who has done private and governmental work.
+David Elliott Ritch (born 1951) is a Cayman Islands attorney who has done private and governmental work.

 Legal career

 David Ritch received his law degree from the University of the West Indies with honours, and was admitted to the bar in 1976 from the Inner Temple, Inns of Court, London, England; in England as Barrister-at-Law and Cayman Islands as Attorney-at-Law.
 He first worked at the Cayman Islands Courts Office and then moved into the private sector working at law firm Hunter & Hunter.

 In 1983, David Ritch founded a private firm, Ritch & Conolly, with stepfather Warren Conolly which at one time became the second-largest Caymanian-owned practice on the island.
 The firm is rated as one of the top two Caymanian real estate firms by the website Legal500.

 Commercial work

 He has served as a director of the Caribbean Utilities Company and became the chairman in October 2003.
 On 19 December 2013, Ritch was appointed non-executive chairman of the CIBC FirstCaribbean International Bank, having been on the bank's board since 2002.